~ 6 MIN READ

 Selecting a balanced set of metrics from the variety of options is crucial for measuring quality.
 Metrics related to clinical outcomes—the change in a person’s health as the result of intervention or treatment—are of course an important part of the mix.
 By identifying and tracking clinical outcomes, a hospital can better understand its current quality of care and work to implement changes where needed.

 We’re not healthcare experts, but we are healthcare data tracking experts!
-To help you move forward confidently with your tracking efforts, take a look below at the top three outcome measures in healthcare institutions and how you can use ClearPoint to easily stay on top of them.
+To help you move forward confidently with your planning and tracking efforts, take a look below at the top three outcome measures in healthcare institutions and how you can use ClearPoint to easily stay on top of them.

 Looking to create a well-balanced list of metrics?
 Here are 108 healthcare KPIs to consider to help your hospital improve in all areas.